mghako/mghako/README.md

 - 🌱 I’m digging deeper into **Laravel and Digging into Data Structures and Algorithms**

-- 👯 I’m looking to collaborate on [Cinema Ticket Application](https://github.com/mghako/cinema-ticket-app)
+- 👯 I’m looking to collaborate on Mobile apps.

 - 🤝 I’m working as **Senior Web Developer**

 - 👨‍💻 All of my projects are available at [https://github.com/mghako?tab=repositories](https://github.com/mghako?tab=repositories)